cmillion/gPhoton/docs/devnotes/build_instructions.md

 **Procedure for building:**
 The main PyPI server no longer requires a registration server after the first time.
 You just upload the file, so...
-0. Merge BRACH into Master.
+1. Merge BRANCH into Master.
-1. Create a distribution file with: `python setup.py sdist`
+2. Create a distribution file with: `python setup.py sdist`
-2. Upload the file (securely): `twine upload dist/*`
+3. Upload the file (securely): `twine upload dist/*`
-3. Install gPhoton: `pip install gPhoton`
+4. Install gPhoton: `pip install gPhoton`

 **After building:**
 1. Move a copy of the `tar.gz` build file to the appropriate long term home in the MAST archive.